-U.S. Stocks On Track For Weekly Gains
+U.S. Stocks on Track for Weekly Gains

 ADVERTISEMENT

-In corporate news, shares of Bed Bath & Beyond fell 12% after its earnings missed expectations.
+In corporate news, shares of Bed Bath & Beyond fell 12% after its late Thursday earnings missed expectations, the latest disappointing quarterly results from a retailer.

-Global stocks found little traction Friday, while the British pound inched up on the first anniversary of the U.K.'s vote to leave the European Union.

-Elsewhere in markets, yields on 10-year Treasury notes were little changed at 2.152% from 2.153% Thursday, while the WSJ Dollar Index edged down 0.3%.
+Elsewhere in markets, the yield on the 10-year Treasury note slipped to 2.146% from 2.153% Thursday, while the WSJ Dollar Index, which measures the dollar against a basket of 16 currencies, edged down 0.3%.

-Earlier, Shanghai stocks recovered to trade up 0.3% in a volatile session after increased regulatory scrutiny over the borrowings of China's most prolific overseas deal makers sent markets lower.
-The Shanghai Composite Index dropped as much as 0.9% following news that regulators had ordered banks to check their loans to major Chinese conglomerates.

-The choppy moves could heighten apprehensions about volatility that bogged down Chinese markets for most of last year, just days after index compiler MSCI decided to include A-shares in its emerging-markets indexes next year.
-A dominance of retail traders that move in and out of the world's second-biggest stock market has meant that trades often happen on rumor and sentiment.

 Write to Riva Gold at riva.gold@wsj.com and Corrie Driebusch at corrie.driebusch@wsj.com